data-8/otter-service/README.md

 of 10 pods allowed.

 You can see the status of the horizontal scaling via this command:
-- kubectl get hpa -n grader-k8-namespace
+- kubectl get hpa -n otter-prod

 # pytest
 Run ./deployment-utils/local/pytest.sh -- this will start the Firestore emulator and run the tests.